corejourney/core-blog/content/library/_index.md

 tags = ['🧑Personal', '🗳️Politics', '💊Medicine']
 +++

-All the books that I own **physical copies of**.
+All the books that I own.
+(E-books are heckin fake, dude).

 If you want my opinion on any one of these books, feel free to [email me](/contact).
 Links to any articles I may write about these books will be included.

 ***